right where you left me

 “'Cause I haven't moved in years” — the lakes

-Readers pair the lakes' chosen stillness with the frozen speaker of right where you left me, still sitting in the restaurant where she was left.
-The lakes wishes not to move; the later song shows what it costs to be unable to.
+Readers pair the lakes' chosen stillness with the frozen speaker of right where you left me, still sitting in the restaurant where she was left. the lakes wishes not to move; the later song shows what it costs to be unable to.

 stuck in the loop of memory